Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Finally, the last major positive of the Rosetta Stone French app is the bundle of resources they give you with the main lesson work.
 With all of these cool supplemental tools, it is definitely one of the most complete and comprehensive French programs on the market.

-I mean, other apps like Babbel and Pimsleur give you bonus tools too, but not nearly a many.
-For the record, of all the different bonus features that you get, my favorite are the stories.
+I mean, other apps like Babbel and Pimsleur give you bonus tools too, but not nearly as many.
+Of all the different bonus features that you get, my favorite are the stories.

 They’re a great way to work on your listening and speaking skills with some context, and they’re also a nice way to break up the typical exercises from time to time.